-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Washington and you need to be careful when comparing values between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Washington and you need to be careful when comparing values between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Vilas County ...

-The community of Washington is located in Vilas County.
+The community of Washington is located in Vilas County<4>.

 The county had a population of 21,430 people at the 2010 Census.
 With it's population of 1,451 people, Washington represented 6.77% of the county's total.